Best desktop PC brands

 Choosing the best brand of desktop

-Our survey accounts for all sorts of desktops, regardless of price, brand or age.
+Our survey accounts for all sorts of desktop PCs, regardless of price, brand or age.

 Desktop PCs are something of a dying market.
 Most consumers using desktops are either hardcore PC users in search of the latest high-end set-ups, or large companies looking to buy hundreds of nondescript black boxes to kit out their offices.
 We still feel it's important to cover their reliability, though, as many Which? readers are perfectly content with their old desktops and have no need to upgrade.
 The refurbished and second-hand market is still booming so, if you do decide to go down that route, you can have an idea of which brands our readers prefer.